 JSB FOR JAZZ SEBASTIAN BACH

-JOANNA GOLDSMITH-ETESON, soprano, SARA DAVEY, soprano, CLARE WHEELER, alto, OLIVER GRIFFITHS, tenor, JON SMITH, tenor, KEVIN FOX, baritone, EDWARD RANDELL, bass
+JOANNA GOLDSMITH-ETESON, soprano, SARA DAVEY, soprano, ELIZABETH SWAIN, alto, OLIVER GRIFFITHS, tenor, JON SMITH, tenor, KEVIN FOX, baritone, EDWARD RANDELL, bass

 Tuesday, 13 February at 8:30pm

 JSB stands for...
 Jazz Sebastian Bach!
 Johann Sebastian would definitely be a fan of this worldwide admired a cappella ensemble that gives a contemporary touch to his music.
 The celebration of the 25th anniversary of the Al Bustan Festival begins with the swinging rythms and the joyful singing of ‘The Swingles’!Ticket prices: $90, $60

 Jazz Sebastian Bach

 For more than half a century, The Swingles have pushed the boundaries of vocal music.
 The seven young singers that make up today’s London-based group are driven by the same innovative spirit that has defined the five-time Grammy® winners since they first made waves in the 1960s.
 At a time when a cappella music is more popular than ever, The Swingles are recognised as masters of their craft.